david-knott/moderncompilerinjava/CURRENT.md

 is to create a new linked list of ProcessedFragments, which can be passed on to the Code Generation phase.

+Added new CodeGenerator and RegisterAllocator classes that process the lists of lists.
+I still need to create a returned statement for data fragments, ( strings )

+THe RegisterAllocator phase needs access to the frame, which is available in the TreeContainer as it is passed in with the ProcFrag.

+I recommend that ListList class also contains a reference to the corresonding class that generated it

 ## Later